moon05/transfer_learning_tensorflow/README.md

 I peformed image classification on the Stanford Dogs Dataset.
 The dataset contains images of 120 breeds of dogs.
 You can read more about the dataset on this [page].
 You can directly download the Images [here]. <br>

-I used different models to test experiment what kind of accuracy is obtainable. <br>
+I used different models to experiment what kind of accuracy is obtainable. <br>

 |Model        | Learning Steps | Accuracy|
 |-------------|----------------|----------|